PEIYING ZHU, SENIOR VICE PRESIDENT OF WIRELESS RESEARCH, HUAWEI (11 Apr, 11:45 CST)

 Title: The 6G Radio Access Gearbox PHY Idea

-Abstract: When switching from odd to even numbered generations, cellular standards have introduced a revolutionary change in the radio access network.
-A main reason is that odd numbered generations break ground for a new communications paradigm, and odd numbered ones drive cost and energy down to democratize this for consumers.
+Abstract: When switching from odd to even-numbered generations, cellular standards have introduced a revolutionary change in the radio access network.
+The main reason is that odd-numbered generations break ground for a new communications paradigm, and odd-numbered ones drive cost and energy down to democratize this for consumers.

-Bio: Gerhard P. Fettweis is Vodafone Chair Professor at TU Dresden since 1994, and founding director of the Barkhausen Institute since 2018.
+Bio: Gerhard P. Fettweis is a Vodafone Chair Professor at TU Dresden since 1994 and the founding director of the Barkhausen Institute since 2018.
 He earned his Ph.D. under H. Meyr from RWTH Aachen in 1990.
-After being postdoc at IBM Research, San Jose, CA, he moved to TCSI Inc., Berkeley, CA. He coordinates the 5G Lab Germany.
+After being a postdoc at IBM Research, San Jose, CA, he moved to TCSI Inc., Berkeley, CA. He coordinates the 5G Lab Germany.
 In 2019 he was elected into the DFG Senate.
-His research focusses on wireless transmission and chip design for wireless/IoT platforms, with 20 companies from Asia/Europe/US sponsoring his research.
+His research focuses on wireless transmission and chip design for wireless/IoT platforms, with 20 companies from Asia/Europe/US sponsoring his research.
 He also serves on the board of National Instruments Corp, and advises other companies.

-Gerhard is member of the German Academy of Sciences (Leopoldina), the German Academy of Engineering (acatech), and received multiple IEEE recognitions as well has the VDE ring of honor and the Semi Europe award.
-In Dresden his team has spun-out nineteen start-ups, and setup funded projects in volume of close to EUR 1/2 billion.
+Gerhard is a member of the German Academy of Sciences (Leopoldina), the German Academy of Engineering (acatech), and received multiple IEEE recognitions as well as the VDE ring of honor and the Semi Europe award.
+In Dresden, his team has spun out nineteen start-ups, and set up funded projects in volume of close to EUR 1/2 billion.

 In his previous role, Narayanan served as president of Keysight’s $2.2+ billion Commercial Communications business, where he led Keysight’s wireless and wireline test programs and drove significant expansion in the 5G program.
 His team focused on delivering software-centric solutions to enable next-generation communication systems and applications.